Do you feel like your food shop doesn’t go as far as it used to?

 Supermarkets will also price the same goods at different prices, depending on where they are placed in the store.

-If you are buying snacks such as nuts or dried fruit found in the snack area, they will be much more expensive than in the baking products aisle, whilst cotton buds can much cheaper in the baby aisle.
+If you are buying snacks such as nuts or dried fruit found in the snack area, they will be much more expensive than in the baking products aisle.

-Every year in the UK we throw away 7.2m tonnes of food and drink, most of which could have been eaten.
+Every year in the UK we – scandalously - throw away millions of tonnes of food and drink, most of which could have been eaten.

 Something as simple as understanding the difference between a 'use by' date and a 'best before' date can help to save money and reduce waste.